Shakleen/obsidian-second-brain/second_brain/notes/islamic/omrah/Tawaf-e-Omrah.md

 * If you look straight, you'll see [[Baytullah]].
 	* Upon seeing it, immediately recite the following **3 times**:
 	  > Allahu akbar la ilaha illallahu
+	  > Allah is almighty and there is no god except Allah.
 	* This is the time to perform whatever dua you want.
 It's one of the places where dua is accepted.
 ## Process of Tawaf
+1. Before starting, males should do [[Ijteba]].